Repair of an Ascending Aortic Aneurysm

 with your healthcare provider about any concerns you have before this surgery.

-How do I prepare for surgical repair of ascending aortic aneurysm?
+How do I get ready for surgical repair of ascending aortic aneurysm?

 Read the form carefully and ask questions if something is not clear.

-latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).
+latex, iodine, tape, contrast dyes, and anesthetic medicines (local or general).